DanielNoord/pydocstringformatter/README.md

 **PEP 257: _The docstring is a phrase ending in a period & Multi-line docstrings consist of a summary line just like a one-line docstring_**

+Since the first line should be a phrase or summary the first character gets capitalized.

 ```python
 # Bad
 """My docstring"""